gotraveltoworld/vt_crawler/README.md

     @staticmethod
     def out_path():
         return {
-            'my': '<your voice files path(depend on your disk)>', 'host': '<host files path(depend on your disk)>' }
+            'notes': '<your note files path on your disk>', 'my': '<your voice files path(depend on your disk)>', 'host': '<host files path(depend on your disk)>' }